JordanWCotton/flightHoursTracker/README.md

 This application is hosted on Heroku, and is available at https://flighthourstracker.herokuapp.com/.

+For demo purposes, the following login information may be used to log into the application:
+Username: Example@example.com
+Password: Password93

 ## Installing
 For placement in a production environment, you only need the contents of the 'dist' folder as well as the server.js and user.js files.